MENU CLOSE

 2020

 Farah Atoui (2020).
-“Return, Recollect, Imagine: Decolonizing Images, Reclaiming Palestine,” Postcolonial Directions in Education, 9(1), 8-42. https://www.um.edu.mt/library/oar/handle/123456789/57837
+“Return, Recollect, Imagine: Decolonizing Images, Reclaiming Palestine.”
+Postcolonial Directions in Education, 9(1), 8-42. https://www.um.edu.mt/library/oar/handle/123456789/57

 Farah Atoui and Nour Ouayda (2020).
-“Surgissements: Poétiques de l’image video.”
-Hors champ, Mai/Juin https://www.horschamp.qc.ca/spip.php?article924
+“Surgissements : poétiques de l’image vidéo.”
+Hors champ, Mai/Juin. https://horschamp.qc.ca/article/surgissements-potiques-de-limage-vido

-Co-organizer of Beirut over and over again, a solidarity and fundraising outdoor screening of short films from/on Beirut, Montreal.
+Co-organizer of Beirut Over and Over Again, a solidarity and fundraising outdoor screening of short films from/on Beirut, Montreal.

 2018-2019